marshwally/GW2-DecoRBT/README.md

 ## Requirements
   - Python 3.8 or higher
   - NumPy (`pip install numpy`)
-  - Pyinstaller (If you wish to make it portable exe, so that you can run it from
+If you wish to make it portable exe, so that you can run it from `C:/.../Documents/Guild Wars2/Homesteads` directory in your PC
+  - Pyinstaller